ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Experiments

 \subsubsection{Results}

 The results are shown in Table \ref{tab:layer_prediction}.
 In both language and vision evaluations, CKA achieves better results than PWCCA, consistent with the findings by \citet{ding2021grounding}.
 DeepDot and DeepCKA perform poorly, with much lower results than PWCCA and CKA, revealing that maximizing the similarity is not satisfactory for similarity measure purposes.
 Our method, \method{}, achieves excellent results.
 When trained on one dataset's training set and evaluated on the same dataset's test set, \method{} achieves perfect accuracy under this benchmark, with a large margin over CKA results.
 This holds for both language and vision cases.

-Even when trained on one dataset and evaluated over another dataset, \method{} surpasses other similarity measures results, showing the transferability of the learned encoder projection between datasets.
+Even when trained on one dataset and evaluated over another dataset, \method{} surpasses other similarity measures, showing the transferability of the learned encoder projection between datasets.
 This is true both when transferring across domains (in text, between news texts from the Penn Treebank and Wikipedia texts), and when transferring across classification tasks (in images, between the 10-label CIFAR-10 and the 100-label CIFAR-100).